jake-miles/rho-contracts-fork/README.md

 Read about these functions in [`contract.js`](https://github.com/sefaira/rho-contracts.js/blob/master/src/contract.js) directly.

-- `c.callback`: contracts for Node-style callback which take an error as the first argument.
 - `c.pred`: construct custom contracts from predicates.
 - `c.forwardRef` and `c.setRef`: the sibblings of `c.cylic`.
 - `publish()`: contracts on whole modules which seals private methods